We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 Overview of the Lecture

-With the acceleration of domestic companies' overseas expansion, there is a growing demand to quickly and cost-effectively translate a large amount of documents into English and multiple languages.
+With the acceleration of domestic companies' overseas expansion, there is a growing need to quickly and cost-effectively translate a large volume of documents into English and multiple languages.

-Amidst this, technologies such as content reuse and automated typesetting are gaining attention, and more companies are adopting DITA and CMS.
+In this context, technologies such as content reuse and automated typesetting are gaining attention, and the number of companies adopting DITA and CMS is also increasing.

-In DITA and CMS, the concept of "topic-oriented" is used to manage a single document by dividing it into smaller topics (files), so a different approach is required from traditional "book-oriented" documents composed of chapters, sections, and subsections.
+In DITA and CMS, the concept of "topic-oriented" is used, which involves dividing a single document into detailed topics (files) for management, requiring a different approach compared to the traditional "book-oriented" documents structured by chapters, sections, and items.

-However, many companies fail to achieve their original goals of cost reduction and efficiency improvement, or even experience a decrease in translation quality, because they introduce DITA or CMS using the same traditional methods and processes without understanding the necessary approach in this topic-oriented environment.
+However, there are many cases where companies have failed to achieve their original goals of cost reduction and efficiency, or have experienced a decline in translation quality, because they implemented DITA and CMS using the same methods and processes as before, without understanding the topic-oriented approach that is required.

-Therefore, in this session, we will introduce common failure cases and issues based on examples from manufacturing companies that have introduced DITA and CMS, and discuss the points necessary for process construction and quality maintenance when creating topic-oriented documents.
+In this session, we will introduce common failures and issues based on case studies from manufacturing companies that have implemented DITA and CMS, and we will cover the key points for building processes and maintaining quality necessary for creating topic-oriented documentation.

-・Common Failures in Translation Projects for DITA and CMS
+・Common pitfalls in translation projects involving DITA and CMS

-・Challenges faced by companies that have implemented DITA, CMS, and other systems in their translation process
+Issues faced by companies that have implemented DITA and CMS in their translation processes

-・Japanese version design and writing with a focus on translation expansion
+・Design and writing of the Japanese version with an eye on translation expansion

-・Points to consider when setting translation quality standards and creating style guides
+・Points for setting translation quality standards and creating style guides

 Instructor